cstub/cstub.github.io/_tabs/about.md

 ### About me

+As a Machine Learning Engineer, my expertise lies at the intersection of AI innovation and practical application.
-I am a seasoned Machine Learning and AI Engineer with extensive experience in the development and deployment of machine learning and deep learning models.
-My expertise spans from creating robust systems from scratch to scaling them in large production environments.
-I specialize in customizing algorithms to meet business objectives, optimizing system performance, and integrating them seamlessly with existing technologies.
+I develop and deploy machine learning and deep learning models, specializing in constructing robust machine learning systems from concept to large-scale production environments.
+My expertise includes tailoring algorithms to business needs, optimizing performance, and ensuring scalable integration into existing technologies.
+I am deeply interested in machine learning and deep learning methodologies, consistently striving to keep up-to-date with the latest developments in the field.

-I have a strong track record in designing and implementing distributed architectures and have built a wide variety of reactive systems.
+I am highly proficient in designing and implementing distributed architectures and have built a wide variety of reactive systems.
 From 2015 to 2018 I led the development of a reactive microservice framework and helped creating a distributed messaging infrastructure for event-driven application communication.
-My approach emphasizes clean, concise coding practices that enhance system resilience.

-I am committed to continuous learning, constantly exploring new technologies and innovative approaches to enhance software solutions.
+I am an advocate of clean concise code and practices promoting resilient software systems, employing these methods in my daily work.

+An essential part of my professional life is the pursuit of new skills, experimenting with innovative technologies and discovering new approaches to solving problems with software.

 If you have a project I can help with, please get in touch.